our 2021-2022 main productions

 Three strangers are locked in a room, damned to eternity.

-Jean Paul Sartre’s dark comedy, No Exit, follows a trio's dawning realization that Hell is not torture and demonic horrors but the reflection of oneself in the eyes of others.
+Jean Paul Sartre’s existential farce, No Exit, follows a trio's dawning realization that hell is not torture and demonic horrors but the reflection of oneself in the eyes of others.

 As Garcin famously says: "Hell is other people."